Road Safety and the Elderly / Older Road Users

 - Plan ahead - This will reduce stress levels - and planning the route in advance will help the driver cope better with the journey ahead.

-- Traveling is tiring and drowsiness and tiredness can lead to accidents.
+- Travelling is tiring and drowsiness and tiredness can lead to accidents.

 - Pamper yourselves by taking frequent breaks during their journey.